jax-ml/jax/docs/multi_process.md

 example, you want each process to only load and preprocess its own chunk of the data and not load all data and drop part the part it doesn't use.

+## Job checkpointing

+If your job save its state, it is useful to spend sometimes to make sure it works as you want in multi-process.
+Do you want all the nodes to writes all their states, even the replicated one?
+Each decision have different pros and cons here.